dnd2/learngit/English_Concept.md

 **Ask, Ask for, except, except for, apart from**

 * After the lesson, he asked me a question.
-* He asked for a apple.
+* He asked for an apple.
 * I invited everyone except George.
 * Except for/Apart from this, everything is in order.
 * Except for a slight headache, I feel all right now.